Meet the Google Weather API: Real time weather for maps

 How much does the Google Weather API cost?

-As with other Google Maps services, working with a Google Maps Partner can provide access to discounted pricing once it becomes available.
+As with other Google Maps services, working with a Google Maps Partner can provide access to discounted pricing at higher volumes.

 How good is the Google Weather API?

 It's currently raining outside (I live in Vancouver, Canada, so this is a totally normal for a wet spring day) and feels a little chilly.
-What does the Google Weather API say?
+What does the Google say?

 Not bad - the daily high and low temperatures are pretty consistent, and the overall weather conditions align well.
-That said, Environment Canada is forecasting a sunnier week, while the Google Weather API is predicting a bit more cloud cover.
+That said, Environment Canada is forecasting a sunnier week so I'm hoping for that, while Google is predicting a bit more cloud cover.

 Google Weather API alternatives